Family Law With A Personal Touch In The Chicago Area Since 1978

 At The Law Offices of Van A. Schwab in Chicago, we encourage all of our divorce clients to create wills or revise their existing wills at the conclusion of the marital dissolution process.
 If you have an existing will or trust that names your ex-spouse as the heir or beneficiary, he or she will receive those assets after your death, even though you are no longer married to him or her.

-Instead, we encourage you to think through whom you truly want to receive your property and assets when you pass away.
-As an accommodation, our attorneys can assist you in creating a trust or pourover will that fits your new situation in life.
+Instead, we encourage you to think through whom you truly want to receive your properties and assets when you pass away.
+As an accommodation, our attorneys can assist you in creating a trust or pour-over will that fits your new situation in life.

-If you pass away, your child's other parent will obtain all parental rights and parenting time (barring any factors such as incarceration or a history of child abuse).
+If you pass away, your child’s other parent will obtain all allocation of parental responsibility, parenting time and full parental rights (barring any factors such as incarceration or a history of child abuse).
 If you and the other parent both pass away around the same time, however, the Illinois courts will need guidance as to whom you would want to care for your child.

 Call The Law Offices of Van A. Schwab at 312-702-1745 (in Chicago) or 847-208-4569 (in Skokie, Deerfield or Libertyville).
 You can also reach us via email.
 The initial $125 fee will be applied toward the retainer.